rkluger68/cpycourse/docs/training/main-course/grasping-python.md

 my words
 ```

-Annotations are now available at class or instance level:
+Thesee nnotations are then available at class or instance level:
 ``` python
 >>> Knight.__annotations__  # class level
 {'knows': <class 'str'>}